-Of course this story is speaking to us and appears to make a lot of sense.
-It tells about what one can experience in everyday traffic situations on a regular basis.
-Indeed, people steering vehicles need to react to people or also animals suddenly crossing the street – even if most of the times probably not have to choose between hitting either kids or seniors; or it could be about avoiding being hit by objects falling from trucks driving ahead.
+Of course this story is compelling and appears to make a lot of sense.
+It tells about what we all can experience in everyday traffic situations on a regular basis.
+Indeed, people steering vehicles need to react to people or also animals suddenly crossing the street – even if most of the times probably not having to choose between hitting either kids or seniors.
+Or it could be about avoiding being hit by objects falling from trucks driving ahead.
 Our human senses limit our ability to really think through whom or what to hit or not under such circumstances, though.
 But today’s technology would be fast enough and able to take over, wouldn’t it?

 No Need for Vehicles to Decide or to Harm at All